Report: Mother and two daughters on way to school were victims in fiery crash Wednesday on U.S. 421

 Master Trooper Brandon Baker said Thursday he cannot confirm the identities of those killed until getting official confirmation from the N.C.
 Office of the Chief Medical Examiner.

-Troopers responded about 7:50 a.m.
-Wednesday to a wreck on U.S. 421 North near the N.C.
+The family was in a 1992 Jeep that, according to the patrol, was having mechanical issues when it was hit from behind by a 2013 Toyota car.
+Both caught fire, as did a 2005 Honda SUV that hit the Jeep while trying to avoid the wreck near the N.C.
 62 exit near Julian.

-They found Marie Michalicova Beazlie, 39, of Colfax seriously injured and Courtney Nicole Chrisco, 22, of Olivia with injuries not considered life-threatening.
+The drivers of the other two vehicles were injured.
+Marie Michalicova Beazlie, 39, of Colfax was seriously injured and Courtney Nicole Chrisco, 22, of Olivia had injuries not considered life-threatening., the patrol said.

-Beazlie was taken to Wake Forest Baptist Medical Center in Winston-Salem, the patrol said in a news release.
-Chrisco was taken to Moses Cone Hospital, the patrol said.

-Chrisco's 2013 Toyota passenger car struck the rear of a 1992 Jeep that was moving slowly due to mechanical issues, the patrol said.
-The two vehicles both caught fire after the crash, with the Jeep ending in the median and Chrisco's car stopped in the road.

 The patrol is asking that anyone who saw what happened to contact them at 336-256-2058.